 News and project status

 In the first two years of the project, the services and data provided via the joint European RIS platform EuRIS (www.eurisportal.eu) were evaluated and optimised.
-A further work package for the redesign and functional expansion of the portal was specified and will be implemented in 2025.
-Furthermore, activities focusing on sustainable operation of EuRis were started.
+A crucial work package for the complete redesign and functional expansions of the portal was specified and implemented by the end of 2025.
+A major milestone in the geographical expansion of EuRIS was reached in mid-May 2026 with Switzerland’s official joining.
+The portal now covers 14 partner countries, and plans are underway to extend it to Poland.
+The new RIS Directive defines EuRIS as a key element, thereby activities focusing on sustainable operation of EuRIS are defined and elaborated further.

 The project makes a substantial contribution to the implementation of the work package 06.
 Developing corridor-wide river information services and other information technologies and strengthen links to other modes of transport of the Action Programme Danube 2030.